Should You Drink Apple Cider Vinegar and Honey?

 - Acid Reflux

 - And hundreds more

 ACV (Apple Cider Vinegar) and Honey Tonic

-Apple Cider Vinegar and Honey for Joint Pain
+Is Apple Cider Vinegar and Honey Good for Arthritis?

 Arthritis sufferers have used vinegar poultices for aching joints for a long time.
 Consuming ACV and Honey may also be of benefit.
 By helping balance the body’s ph level, acid buildup in the joints is reduced.
 Also, crystals forming in the joints may be broken down and flushed from the system.

 One popular recipe for apple cider vinegar and honey pain relief is :